Rozanova/IDM---Ideation-and-Prototying-DM-UY-1143-B-/syllabus.md

 The course will be comprised of lectures, critiques, discussions, readings, screenings, exercises, projects, and a collaborative research paper.

 Critiques are the best way to articulate your ideas to others and get immediate feedback.
 The class analyzes and suggests ways to increase the impact of your project.
 The feedback is about how the work is coming across as well as ways to expand it.
 It is not about you personally, but your work.
 Take notes when your work is being critiqued and do not edit the responses, whether you agree with them or not.
 Review your critique notes and reflect upon what was said.
 Ask yourself how you could combine, transform, or expand what you are doing to make your project better.
 However, resist the temptation to incorporate all suggestions and comments.
-Only utilize the ones that work for you and your project.
+Only use the ones that work for you and your project.

 Rules of the Critique: